togra93/terminal/README.md

 My .bash_aliases contains many customized commands to facilitate my work.
 The purpose of .bash_functions is to keep the same working experience on diffrent systems.
 It's a collection of pseudo commands that work on many platforms.

+Configuration files for vim, terminator and liquidprompt are also included. setup.sh basically creates symlinks and takes care of already existing files.